Disaster Response Coord.

 - Experience in coaching and training is an advantage.

-- Ability to deploy within 24-hour notice for a duration of two weeks to six months, depending on program.
+- Ability to deploy within 24-hour notice for a duration of two weeks to six weeks, depending on the nature of the response.